IgnaceMaes/MaterialSkin/README.md

 ---

 ##### Early release
-Please not this is a very early release, a lot will be changed.
+Please note this is a very early release, a lot will be changed.